AlexeiakaTechnik/DIY-esp32-esphome-homeassistant-sensors_cams/README.md

 ![All Sensors - Work desk 1](https://github.com/user-attachments/assets/a0f44efd-c6e8-4914-a172-ff47eea20a60)
 # Engineering DIY ESP32 Sensors & Cameras for Home Assistant
 Article about my DIY Project to engineer and use esp32 based Temperature, Humidity, CO2 sensors and Cameras with esphome for Home Assistant.
-Design(Autocad Inventor), 3d printing, wiring, design flaws and itertions, configuration, calibration description.
+Design(Autodesk Inventor), 3d printing, wiring, design flaws and itertions, configuration, calibration description.
 Thoughts and conclusions on DIY IOT(Internet of Things) devices and how they differ in hands-on experience(and final price) from commercial products.